Long term house rental prices in France 2023

 You will pay an additional premium of around 15% for rental properties in Toulouse, Montpellier, Avignon, Cannes and Nice.
-In Central Provence and also in Cote d'Azur, the rental prices can vary quite a lot depending on the location.
+In Central Provence, the popular areas of Dordogne and also in Cote d'Azur, the rental prices can vary quite a lot depending on the location.

 A 4 bed villa with private pool in the Languedoc region will be able to charge between €2000 to €2500 per week.
 In the Cote d'Azur the weekly rental prices will be anywhere between €3000 and €5000.
 Therefore, if you are looking to get a monthly renal price for a period which includes the high season summer months, the starting point for the negotiations with the Owner will be the €20,000 to €30,000 of summer rental income that they will lose if they rent the house out monthly.